javiervidrua/netdrop/README.md

   -f FILE [FILE ...]
 Client mode: Multiple input files to share --file FILE         Client mode: Input file to share
 ```

+## How it works

+### Server mode

+Listens on a port for incomming connections, then downloads the files to the program directory.

+### Client mode

+Looks for active hosts in the subnet that have the service up and running.

+The user selects the desired server and starts the file transmission.

 ## License